Contract Packaging

 Packaging

-Any material used to enclose an item in order to protect it during shipment and while on display.
+Any material used to encase and protect a product during transport and while on display in retail environments.

 Pharmaceutical Packaging